Vivian Stanshall: Legacy and honours

 Writing in The Independent after Stanshall's death, Chris Welch wrote: "Seen by some as a wild eccentric, and a powerful personality who could be both charming and intimidating, Stanshall was perhaps too large a figure even for the music business to handle. ...
 He needed a producer to channel his energies, but always wanted to remain his own boss, having suffered too many perceived indignities in his early experience of the music business."
 He was described by Neil Innes as "a national treasure".

-In 2001, Welch and Lucian Randall wrote a biography entitled Ginger Geezer: The Life of Vivian Stanshall.
-Also in 2001 Jeremy Pascall and Stephen Fry produced a documentary about Stanshall for BBC Radio 4.
+In 2001, Welch and Lucian Randall wrote a biography titled Ginger Geezer: The Life of Vivian Stanshall.
+In the same year, Jeremy Pascall and Stephen Fry produced a documentary about Stanshall for BBC Radio 4.
 Fry knew Stanshall quite well and, along with his personal thoughts, introduced a series of reminiscences.
 The show featured many clips from Stanshall's work.
-The recording includes one of Stanshall's last poems, entitled "With My Mouth Turned Down for the Night".
+The recording includes one of Stanshall's last poems, titled "With My Mouth Turned Down for the Night".

 In 2003, Sea Urchin Editions published the script of the Stanshalls' Stinkfoot: An English Comic Opera, with an introduction by his widow, Ki.

-On 22 December 2009 BBC Radio 4's Great Lives series featured a programme on Stanshall, who had been nominated by Neil Innes, with Ki Longfellow as expert witness, hosted by Matthew Parris.
+On 22 December 2009, BBC Radio 4's series Great Lives featured a programme on Stanshall, who had been nominated by Neil Innes, with Ki Longfellow as expert witness, hosted by Matthew Parris.

-In June 2010, the 1978 album Sir Henry at Rawlinson End was re-imagined by Michael Livesley as a one-man show, in which he starred as the narrator and all characters, backed by a six-piece band replicating the instrumentation of the original.
+In June 2010, the 1978 album Sir Henry at Rawlinson End was re-imagined by Michael Livesley as a one-man show, in which he starred as the narrator and all the characters, backed by a six-piece band replicating the instrumentation of the original.
 The production won rave reviews, then premiered in London on 14 October 2011.
-It also drew praise from Innes and Adrian Edmondson who were in the audience.
+It also drew praise from Innes and Adrian Edmondson, who were in the audience.
 On 25 March 2013, to celebrate the 70th anniversary of Stanshall's birth, Livesley was joined by Innes, Rick Wakeman, Danny Thompson, Rodney Slater, Sam Spoons, Vernon Dudley Bowhay-Nowell, 'Legs' Larry Smith and John Otway, to perform Sir Henry at Rawlinson End at the Bloomsbury Theatre.
 The event was organised by Livesley and Stanshall's son Rupert.